pythonarcade/arcade/doc/get_started/arcade_book.rst

 Package.
 Arcade needs support for OpenGL 3.3+.
 If you are familiar with Python package management you can just "pip install" Arcade.
-For more detailed instructions see :ref:`installation-instructions`.
+For more detailed instructions see :ref:`install`.

 Getting Help
 ------------